-The confirmed information of healthcare workers is mainly reported to the China Red Cross Foundation in two ways \cite{b37}: (1) the confirmed information on healthcare workers is directly reported by individuals to the Red Cross Foundation of China, and (2) the confirmed information on healthcare workers is collected by their respective hospitals that then report to the Red Cross Foundation of China.
-First, after examination and approval by the Red Cross Foundation of China, the rescue information is published on the website, after which the hospital may review it.
+Infection information on healthcare workers is mainly reported to the China Red Cross Foundation in two ways \cite{b29}: (1) direct reporting by individuals to the Red Cross Foundation of China, and (2) collection by the person’s respective hospital which then reports the information to the Red Cross Foundation of China.
+After examination and approval by the Red Cross Foundation of China, the rescue information is published on the website, after which the hospital may review it.
 Those who fail to pass the review do not qualify to be rescued.
 Therefore, data records of unqualified persons should be deleted from the original data.
-Second, the Chinese Red Cross Foundation not only rescued the infected healthcare worker but also the infected or diseased staff during the epidemic, and such data records need be deleted.
-As shown in Figure 2, after data preprocessing, the data of a total of 3,701 confirmed healthcare workers remained, including 3,667 from Hubei Province and 3,060 from Wuhan City.
+Second, the Chinese Red Cross Foundation not only rescued the infected healthcare worker, but also the infected or diseased staff during the epidemic; such data records need to be deleted.
+As shown in Figure 2, after data preprocessing, the data of a total of 3,701 healthcare workers infected with COVID-19 remained, including 3,667 from Hubei Province and 3,060 from Wuhan City.